Analysis-Driven Procedural Generation of an Engine Sound Dataset with Embedded Control Annotations: Signal Processing Framework

 \subsection{Synchronized Multi-Channel Encoding}

-The system generates synchronized four-channel audio sampled at 48 kHz: stereo engine audio (channels 1–2) with time-aligned RPM (engine speed in revolutions per minute) and torque (rotational force in newton-meters) control parameters (channels 3–4).
+The system generates synchronized four-channel audio sampled at 48 kHz: stereo engine audio (channels 1--2) with time-aligned engine seed (rotational frequency in RPM) and torque (rotational force in newton-meters) control parameters (channels 3--4).
+RPM and torque were measured directly during recording via instrumented vehicle telemetry.
 Control parameters are normalized to [-1, 1] using fixed boundaries of 10,000 RPM and 1,000 Nm, then encoded at 16-bit resolution in dedicated audio channels.
 This provides 0.3 RPM and 0.03 Nm resolution, enabling sample-accurate reconstruction of operating conditions directly from the audio stream without external metadata files.